JSON-RPC Endpoints

 Returns:

-Array - array of log objects, see eth_getLogs
+Array - array of log objects, see eth_getLogsarrow-up-right

 sbch_getTxListByHeight